 Day 2 – Bangkok – Thursday March 3rd 2011

 “No, Frank.
 It’s 2am.
-You’ve only been asleep a couple of hours.”
+You’ve only been asleep a couple of hours…”

 The look on his face was brilliant.
 Almost made up for the sleepless night.
 He still managed to get back to sleep while the rest of us just lay awake until morning.

 The park was an oasis surrounded by high rise office blocks.
-There were pagodas and small buildings throughout the park, and a large lake with some sort of Komodo Dragon sentries patrolling the waters edge.
+There were pretty pagodas and small buildings throughout the park, and a large lake with some sort of Komodo Dragon sentries patrolling the waters edge.
 The pagodas provided a handy resting stop when an impromptu thunderstorm stopped us walking for an hour.

-At the train station a kindly lady with official looking name badge helped us with train times, and ushered us into a T.A.T (or TAT, I can’t remember) tour office.
+At the train station a kindly lady with official looking name badge helped us with train times, and ushered us towards a T.A.T (or TAT, I can’t remember) tour office.
 We thought we would see what they had to offer, and ended up going for a package to get us up to Chiang Mai by train via Ayutthaya and Lop Buri (Monkey Town).
 The trip also included accommodation in Ayutthaya and Chiang Mai, and a jungle trek for 3 days at the end.
 We had the next 10 days all planned out and sorted for £100.

 Maybe we were naive, but this seemed like a great deal.